alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 Having a set of rules to help us make decisions is important to keep our sanity in these turbulent times.
+They may help our judgement, but will never replace it.

 ## 🙏 Acknowledgements